 - Poor appetite.
 Eating becomes more of a strain because it takes more breath.

-- Weight loss, caused by reduced interest in eating
+- Weight loss, caused by less interest in eating

 Causes and Risk Factors